iloveicedgreentea/GoWatchIt/readme.md

     },
     // all communication to HA is done via MQTT.
 Set up automations to run scripts "mqtt": {
         // url to broker and user/pass to use.
-Set up mosquitto via HA add on then add an HA user "url": "tcp://123.123.123.123:1883",
+Set up mosquito via HA add on then add an HA user "url": "tcp://123.123.123.123:1883",
         "username": "sdf",
         "password": "123",